 Our goal is for 100% participation: to have every one of our 600 congregations contribute to this effort.
 We are asking every congregation to consider contributing 1% of their total income to this initiative.
 Some ideas on how to raise the funds:

 Spread the word in your congregation!
 Download bulletin inserts here.

 How to Donate

-The deadline for contributions to this initiative is Friday, April 17 (The Friday following Easter).
+The deadline for contributions to this initiative is Monday, May 18.
 We will post updates and lists of donors on this site as we move toward our goal and our deadline.

 Congregations can submit donations online here, or mail gifts to one of the offices of the SNEUCC: SNEUCC Framingham Office, 1 Badger Road, Framingham, MA 01702 or SNEUCC Hartford Office, 125 Sherman Street, Hartford, CT 06105.
 Please be sure to include a note that this is for the Retiring Medical Debt Initiative.

 UCC abolishes $12.9 million in medical debt in St. Louis, continuing national initiative